elahe-dastan/algorithmic/Readme.md

 ## Magic Square
 You will be given a 3*3 matrix (s) of integers in the inclusive range [1, 9].
 We can convert any digit a to any other digit b in the range [1, 9] at cost of |a - b|.
 Given s, convert it into a magic square at minimal cost.
 Print this cost on a new line.

+## Encryption
+An English text needs to be encrypted using the following encryption scheme.
+First, the spaces are removed from the text.
+Let L be the length of this text.
+Then, characters are written into a grid, whose rows and columns have the following constraints:<br/>

+floor(sqrt(L)) <= row <= column <= ceil(sqrt(L))<br/>

+Ensure that rows * columns <= L
+If multiple grids satisfy the above conditions, choose the one with the minimum area, i.e. rows * columns.
+The encoded message is obtained by displaying the characters in a column, inserting a space, and then displaying the next column and inserting a space, and so on.